prometheus/statsd_exporter/README.md

     $ go build
     $ ./statsd_exporter --help
     Usage of ./statsd_exporter:
-      -log.format value
-            If set use a syslog logger or JSON logging.
-Example: logger:syslog?appname=bob&local=7 or logger:stdout?json=true.
-Defaults to stderr.
-      -log.level value
-            Only log messages with the given severity or above.
-Valid levels: [debug, info, warn, error, fatal].
       -statsd.listen-address string
           The UDP address on which to receive statsd metric lines.
 DEPRECATED, use statsd.listen-udp instead.
       -statsd.listen-tcp string
           The TCP address on which to receive statsd metric lines. "" disables it. (default ":9125") -statsd.listen-udp string
           The UDP address on which to receive statsd metric lines. "" disables it. (default ":9125") -statsd.mapping-config string
           Metric mapping configuration file name.
       -statsd.read-buffer int
           Size (in bytes) of the operating system's transmit read buffer associated with the UDP connection.
 Please make sure the kernel parameters net.core.rmem_max is set to a value greater than the value specified.
       -version
           Print version information.
       -web.listen-address string
           The address on which to expose the web interface and generated Prometheus metrics. (default ":9102") -web.telemetry-path string
           Path under which to expose metrics. (default "/metrics")

 ## Tests